Active Learning Application

 - Repeat: Continue until budget exhausted

-🧠 Acquisition Functions:
+🧠 Acquisition Function (EI):

 Interactive Features: